- Rational Approaches to Healing

-Important: If you have a serious diagnosis AND you have fatigue, you will remain stuck in that diagnosis until you can provide your body with the energy needed to heal itself.
+Important: If you have a serious diagnosis AND you have fatigue, you will remain stuck in that diagnosis until you can provide your body with the energy and nutrition needed to heal itself.
 I’ve seen this over and over again.
 Let me call it The Law of Fatigue.

 Think of it this way.
-Your body has an energy account.
+Your body has an energy budget.
 Fatigue tells you that you are LOW on funds.
-It cannot expend what it does not have.
+It cannot expend what it does not have or cannot make from food.
 However, it will cannibalize muscle for the creation of energy for critical functions via inflammation, and the person will likely lose their muscle to improve the chances of survival.

 To improve the funds in your energy account we must rely on digestion, particularly the liver and small intestine function, and usually they were compromised long ago.
 Stress, drugs, and radiation are major destroyers of our body’s ability to extract nourishment from food.
 An indicator of poor digestive capacity is lack of appetite and/or nausea.
 THE starting point on the road back is the easy therapeutic broth drink, NOT protein powder shakes, NOT canned liquid meals, NOT raw juicing, and NOT smoothies.
 In this state people need real food, in a mostly broken down form, and, in an easily assimilable form to begin the process of encouraging proper digestive function and repairing small intestine lining.
-This requires a low pH and digestable animal protein, respectively.
-This is similar approach to the Budwig custard = acid+protein+fat.
+This requires a low pH and digestible animal protein, respectively.
+This is a similar approach to the Budwig custard = acid+protein+fat.
 Try to get down at least 1 quart of the broth/day.
 If you have difficulty even swallowing, the Creative Dosing post has some ideas.
 If you can’t keep anything down, use a straw to put a little in your mouth and just trickle it down to your stomach, then wait 5-15 minutes and repeat.